-This is an older article I posted on facebook back in early 2017 when HT2 was no longer able to be imported into Australia due to it’s chemicals.
-The frame tabs attached to the above frame are still going strong which makes this article even more relevant today.
+This is an older article was posted on Facebook back in early 2017 when HT2 was no longer able to be imported into Australia due to it’s chemicals.
+The frame tabs attached to the below frame are still going strong which makes this article even more relevant today.
 We still can’t get HT2 into the country but we do have alternatives………

 Some would be aware of the great HT2 drought of late 2016, when Gutermann replaced the incredible HT2 Creativ with the safe but ineffective HT2 Textil Glue, this was a dark day in the glue world.
 Yes you can purchase HT2 Textil Glue in Australia however it will NOT hold your purse to a frame, don’t use it for this, use it for applique, scrapbooking, attaching Duran Duran pictures to your diary but NOT on a frame!